sahil2895/Whatsapp-Chat-Analyzer/README.md

 2. Upload the exported file in the app.

-3. Get instant insights and visualizations 🎉.
+3. Get instant insights and visualizations.

 ---